opf/openproject-docker-compose/README.md

 ## Upgrade

-Retrieve any changes from the `openproject-deploy` repository:
+Retrieve any changes from the `openproject-docker-compose` repository:

     git pull origin stable/15